-RP-2000, Combined Mortality: An experience based, age age service based Termination: set of rates.
-Male rates (used for both sexes) derived from a 1977 Social Disability: Security Administration study.
+Male rates (used for both sexes) derived from a 1977 Social Security Administration study.
 Incidence of disability resulting in eligibility for both disability benefits under and the Social Security probability of disability based on age.

-Retirement: Probability of Retirement 10% age 55 to 60 20% age 61 to 64 age 65 to 69 30% 100% age 70 Administrative Expenses: The contribution payable at the end of the Plan Year includes administrative fees set by contract between the Association County Commissioners of Georgia and GEBCorp.
+Retirement: Probability of Retirement age 55 to 60 10% age 61 to 64 20% age 65 to 69 30% age 70 100% Administrative Expenses: The contribution payable at the end of the Plan Year includes administrative fees set by contract between the Association County Commissioners of Georgia and GEBCorp.
 Actuarial Value of Assets: Smoothed market value with a 5-year smoothing period.
 Actuarial Cost Method: Entry Age Normal: A method under which the actuarial present of the projected benefits of each individual included in an actuarial valuation is allocated on a level basis over the service over the service of the individual between entry age and assumed exit age(s).
 Beneficiary: The Plan provides either a lump-sum benefit or an annuity for a fixed period of time to the beneficiary of a deceased active or inactive participant.
 Therefore all participants are assumed to have a beneficiary and such beneficiary is assumed to be the same age as the participant.
 Participants on Sick Leave: Participants that are currently on sick leave, but still considered employees of the County, are included in the valuation and a liability is maintained for such participants.

-Plan Freeze with a 10-year

-Window Period:

-Benefit accruals have been frozen as of October 31, 1997.
+Plan Freeze with a 10-year Window Period: Benefit accruals have been frozen as of October 31, 1997.
 Benefits payable to employees who are expected to retire by October 31, 2007, will be paid from this pension plan.
 All other benefits were determined using each employee's frozen accrued benefits as of October 31, 1997.

-Changes Since Prior Valuation:
+Changes Since Prior Valuation: There have been no substantive changes since the last actuarial valuation.